Migration Skills Assessment: A Comprehensive Guide

 Skills Assessment Authorities Other Than EA, ACS & VETASSESS

-EA, ACS & VETASSESS holds the top three most popular Skill Assessment Authorities for Engineers & IT professionals.
-But what if your occupation is not an engineer or IT specialist?
+EA, ACS & VETASSESS hold the top three most popular Skill Assessment Authorities for Engineers & IT professionals.
+But what if your occupation is not an engineer or an IT specialist?
 Well, there are government authorities for other Skilled professionals too.
 Let’s learn about them:

 1. TRA Migration Skills Assessment

-Trades Recognition Australia (TRA) is a popular skills assessment authority who is responsible for the evaluation of a candidate's trade capabilities.
-Anyone as long as possess trade skills overseas and wants a professional recognition in Australia can apply for TRA Migration Skill Assessment.
+Trades Recognition Australia (TRA) is a reputable skills assessment authority responsible for evaluating a candidate’s trade capabilities.
+Anyone as long as possesses trade skills overseas and wants professional recognition in Australia can apply for the TRA Migration Skill Assessment.

-To be eligible for TRA skill assessment, applicants must provide documentary evidence such as their trade qualifications, certificates, and educational transcripts.
-Furthermore, it is also required to submit work experience letters such as contracts, reference letters, job description.
+To be eligible for the TRA skill assessment, applicants must provide documentary evidence such as their trade qualifications, certificates, and educational transcripts.
+Furthermore, it is also required to submit work experience letters such as contracts, reference letters, and job descriptions.

 2. AIM Migration Skills Assessment

-The Australian Institute of Management Skill Assessment is an authorised organisation who focuses on providing professional development, training, and education services to individuals & organisations in Australia.
-AIM conducts a skills assessment for senior level managerial occupations.
-Those with exceptional talents in Management roles having relevant education, skills and experience in domains like leadership, project management, human resources, and marketing can apply for AIM Migration Skills Assessment.
+The Australian Institute of Management Skill Assessment is an authorised organisation that focuses on providing professional development, training, and education services to individuals & organisations in Australia.
+AIM conducts a skills assessment for senior-level managerial occupations.
+Those with exceptional talents in Management roles, possessing relevant education, skills, and experience in domains such as leadership, project management, human resources, and marketing, can apply for the AIM Migration Skills Assessment.

 3. CPA Migration Skills Assessment

-Certified Practising Accountants (CPA) is an Australian authority who conducts a skills assessment process to evaluate the qualifications and skills of individuals seeking migration to Australia and work in accounting or related fields.
-CPA is responsible for assessing the skills of overseas-trained professional accountants to evaluate whether they are capable or not for Skilled Migration Visas in Australia.
+Certified Practising Accountants (CPA) is an Australian authority that conducts a skills assessment process to evaluate the qualifications and skills of individuals seeking migration to Australia and work in accounting or related fields.
+CPA is responsible for assessing the skills of overseas-trained professional accountants to evaluate whether they are capable of not for Skilled Migration Visas in Australia.

 4. CAA NZ Migration Skills Assessment

-Previously known as Institute of Chartered Accountants in Australia (ICAA), it merged to form a newly formed institute as “Chartered Accountants and New Zealand (CAA NZ)”.
-This newly formed organisation operates under Royal Charter and the New Zealand Institute of Chartered Accountants.
-CAA NZ conducts migration skill assessment for the applicants who wish to be labelled as Chartered Accountants and want access to a wide range of opportunities in Australia.
+Previously known as the Institute of Chartered Accountants in Australia (ICAA), it merged to form a newly established institute, “Chartered Accountants and New Zealand (CAA NZ)”.
+This newly formed organisation operates under a Royal Charter and is affiliated with the New Zealand Institute of Chartered Accountants.
+CAA NZ conducts migration skill assessment for applicants who wish to be labelled as Chartered Accountants and want access to a wide range of opportunities in Australia.

 5. AACA Migration Skills Assessment